 A Note On A Napkin

-According to the Daily Mail, 48-year-old Tricia Belstra was on a Southwest Airlines flight from Colorado to Indiana to attend the funeral of her 25-year-old son Kyle who committed suicide in August after breaking up with his long-time girlfriend.
+According to the Daily Mail, 48-year-old Tricia Belstra was on a Southwest Airlines flight from Colorado to Indiana to attend the funeral of her 25-year-old son Kyle, who committed suicide after breaking up with his long-time girlfriend.

 During the flight, Belstra began to feel overwhelmed and kept the sick bag between her knees.
 Her flight attendant, a young man who she couldn’t identify, poured her drinks and asked her what was wrong.